Current Research Activities

 Duncan Fraser, Department of Chemical Engineering, University of Cape Town, South Africa

-Burkhard Priemer, Physics Education Research, Department of Physics, Ruhr-University Bochum, Germany
+Burkhard Priemer, Physics Education Research, Department of Physics, Humboldt University of Berlin, Germany

 Allan MacKinnon, Science Education, Faculty of Education, Simon Fraser University, Vancouver, Canada